kkruecke/cplus-documentation/notes/other-c++17-features.rst

    pair pr = {1, 5.2};          // Compiler error in C++14

+``std::make_pair`` takes advantage of template argument deduction for function templates.

+.. code-block:: cpp

    auto p = make_pair(1,5.2);    // In C++14 we must use make_pair to avoid the tedium of manually specifying the template types.

+In C++17 template argument deduction for class templates is supported.
+The constructor arguments will be used to deduce class templates arguments

    pair pr = {1, 5.2};        // In C++17, we can write this because the template argument types are automatically deduced from the
                               // constructor parameters.

-In C++17 we can now write

-.. code-block:: cpp
+   array ar{1, 2, 3};         // instead of array<int, 3> ar{1, 2, 3};

+   tuple tup{1, 10,2, 5L};    // instead of tuple<int, double, long> tup{1, 10.2, 5L};

    vector v1{1, 2, 3};       // deduce v1's element type from the initializer element type

    vector v2 = v1;           // deduce v2's element type from v1's element type

 See Filiped p.
 54.